Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 Another way to keep them hydrated is to mist them with a squirt bottle.

-If you do use a smaller tank, a water bowl may increase the humidity levels in your tank.
+If you use a smaller tank, a water bowl may increase the humidity levels in your tank.

 Can Two Bearded Dragons Be Housed Together?